Explicit Content Debate: The Unseen Dangers Of Nofap & The Adult Industry Is Exploiting Our Brains!

 TL;DR

-• Excessive porn consumption is linked to erectile dysfunction, reduced sexual satisfaction in relationships, and decreased motivation across life domains
+- Excessive porn consumption is linked to erectile dysfunction, desensitization, and decreased sexual satisfaction in real-world relationships

 Episode Recap